 HISTORY The History major prepares students for the degree of Bachelor of Arts in History.
 The aim is to provide students an understanding of the breadth and depth of the human past while simultaneously learning the methods of historical analysis that are central to critical thinking.
 In addition to learning about important events, people, and cultures, history majors learn about causation, textual interpretation, and comparative analysis.
 History majors also gain a familiarity with the diversity of world cultures and learn to look at social problems in a global perspective.
 History majors graduate well-prepared for teaching, museum work, and graduate study in history and other fields.
-However, because a vital component of the program is learning how to speak, read, and write critically, the history major prepares students for a wide variety of professions, including law, public service, international affairs, non-profit work, journalism, and public relations.
+However, because a vital component of the program is learning how to speak, read, and write critically, the history major prepares students for a wide variety of 1-6 Semester Hours 1-6 Semester Hours 3 Semester Hours professions, including law, public service, international affairs, non-profit work, journalism, and public relations.
 REQUIREMENTS FOR A MAJOR IN HISTORY (B.A.
 DEGREE) A minimum of 30 semester hours including HIS 300, 427, and 24 elective semester hours in history.
 Within the electives, students must take a minimum of six semester hours in elective courses from the United States History Tier, and a minimum of six semester hours in elective courses from the Global History Tier.
 United States History Tier includes: HIS 111, 112, 301, 309, 314, 318, 321, 370, 401 and 410.
-Global History Tier includes: HIS 125, 225, 303, 315, 325, 326, 350, 360, and 405.
-Whether or not the student decides to focus on the U. S. Tier or the Global Tier, total history elective must amount to not less than 24 semester hours.
-A student who contemplates teaching history and/or pursuing graduate studies in history should gain a working knowledge of at least one and preferably two modern foreign languages.
-Recommended electives: courses in economics, political science, sociology, philosophy, literature and church history.
-REQUIREMENTS FOR A MINOR IN HISTORY 18 hours in HIS courses with a maximum of 6 lower-level courses HIS 101, 102 Western Civilization I, II 3, 3 Semester Hours An introduction to historical methods and study.
+Global History Tier includes: HIS 125, 225, 303, 315, 319, 325, 326, 350, 360, and 405.
+Whether or not the students decides to focus on the U.S. Tier or the Global Tier, total history electives must amount to not less than 24 semster hours.
+A student who contemplates teaching history and/ or pursuing graduate studies in history should gain a working knowledge of at least one and preferably two modern foreign languages.
+Recommended electives: courses in economics, political science, sociology, philosophy, literature, and church history.
+REQUIREMENTS FOR A MINOR IN HISTORY 18 hours in HIS courses with a maximum of 6 lower-level courses HIS 101, 102 Western Civilization I, II An introduction to historical methods and study.
 Concentration will be on the great ideas, individuals, and events which shaped the Western world.
 The first term will deal with the period from the Middle Ages to the French Revolution; the second term, the period since then.
-HIS 111 The United States to 1865 3 Semester Hours This course is a survey of American history from the first European settlements through the Civil War and Reconstruction.
+HIS 111 The United States to 1865 This course is a survey of American history from the first European settlements through the Civil War and Reconstruction.
 Offered in the fall semester.
-HIS 112 The United States Since 1865 3 Semester Hours This course is a survey of American history from the Civil War to the present day.
+HIS 112 The United States Since 1865 This course is a survey of American history from the Civil War to the present day.
 Offered in the spring semester.
-HIS 195 Special Topics 1-6 Semester Hours A study of selected topics.
+HIS 125 Ancient World Civilizations This course introduces students to the main political, social, and cultural developments throughout the ancient world, spanning from the Mediterranean to East Asia.
+Students are expected to acquire an understanding of the important people and events that shaped ancient world history.
+HIS 195 Special Topics A study of selected topics.